 "Once again, our willingness to see alcohol problems as someone else's problem, confined to an extreme group of obvious drinkers, is keeping us from seeing the elephant on our doorstep.
 We hope this paper will be a wake-up call for all of us who drink."

 Alcohol related brain damage is treatable

-ARBD is not a progressive illness which means the damage done can be reversed if it is treated in time.
+ARBD is not a progressive illness, which means the damage done can be reversed if it is treated in time.
 Without the proper awareness though, people will go on not knowing that their drinking is causing a serious problem.

 As the number of heavy drinkers in the UK continues to increase, the number of ARBD cases is expected to continue to rise.
-This means more money needed for treatment centres, doctors and housing.
+This means more money is needed for treatment centres, doctors and housing.

 Current estimates of ARBD sufferers put the number at around 1.5% of the UK population.
 That figure rises to 30% for heavy drinkers.

 If you have concerns about the effects of alcohol on yours or a loved one's brain and cognitive function, then call us today to discuss the treatment options that Life Works can offer.

 Book a Free Addiction Assessment at Life Works in Surrey.